 The axe is one of mankind’s oldest tools probably only predated by the simple club.
 Over the millennia it has evolved in numerous forms as a weapon and a tool with many variations depending on its specificuse.
 The Boarding Axe was one such variant that rose to fill a military niche that lasted barely two hundred years before history rendered it redundant.

 The boarding axe was a combat tool and weapon from the fighting age of sail and has become one of the rarest survivors from that period.
 Once a common implement found in large quantities on all armed sailing ships, it has almost, by virtue of its lowly status, become extinct.
-Even the major arms and armour museums like the Leeds Armoury, pictured above, can boast only a handful of boarding axes.
+Even the major arms and armour museums like the Royal Armouries at Leeds, pictured above, can boast only a handful of boarding axes.

 Some regulation models are now so rare that they can command very high prices.